1. Do you only accept students with a background in health care related fields?

 11. How long does the certificate program take to complete?

-Depending on student availability, students have taken between 9 – 18 months to complete the program.
-If you are interested in pursuing the program in an accelerated pace, please reach out to our advisors at firstname.lastname@example.org for an advising session to discuss details.
+Depending on student availability, students on average have taken between 12 – 18 months to complete the program.
+If you are interested in pursuing the program at an accelerated pace, please reach out to our advisors at firstname.lastname@example.org for an advising session to discuss details.